 In my previous post about why Agile fails, I mentioned the Scrum Master as being a critical person in the whole Agile process.
 The Scrum Master is responsible for helping the team follow best practices and for removing impediments.
 Even though they have “Master” in their title, they are not really a master in any way.
 They are a servant-leader, and they service the team and the product owner.
 Thus, a complete mindset change may be required, especially if you are a “Type A” personality.
-To drive digital innovation, the most important skills to have as a Scrum Master are to be able to change and constantly be willing to improve yourself and your team.
+To drive digital innovation, the most important scrum master skills to have are to be able to change and constantly be willing to improve yourself and your team.

 If you are a Type A personality or a traditional manager, you probably enjoy taking charge and telling people what to do.
 Sometimes you might even feel like you must take charge in order for things to get done.
 For example, you might be the first to speak and lead the Scrum meetings.
 You might already know the best way to do things, and sometimes you actually do know.